Biometrics, Fall 2025

 Online notebooks will be linked here as we move forward with the classes.

-- Notebook 1, link soon, Metrics’ implementation.
+- Notebook 1, Metrics’ implementation.

-- Notebook 2, link soon, Fingerprint recognition.
+- Notebook 2, Fingerprint recognition.

-- Notebook 3, link soon, Face recognition.
+- Notebook 3, Face recognition.

-- Notebook 4, link soon, Iris recognition.
+- Notebook 4, Iris recognition.

 Invited Talks